jkoshy01/Python-Challenge/README.md

 Objective:

-Congrats you've made it!

 You have just completed the Excel sheet and join the big data leagues.
 As we the start the journey of programming with Python.
 In this homework assignment, we will be using the concepts that you've learned to complete these two Python Challenges , The PyBank and The PyPoll.

-Before You Start
+Before You Start: Here are the steps to follow

 * First you will create a new repository for this project and name it "Python - Challenge".
 "Please do not add this homework to any existing repository".

-* Then you will clone the new repository to your computer.
+* Then you will clone the new repository from your computer to Github

-* Then in your local git repository, you will create a directory for both of challenges.
-You will create a folder named  "PyBank" and "PyPoll".
+* Then in your repository, You will create a folder named  "PyBank" and "PyPoll".

 * Here are the following items you will need inside your folder: